isomerpages/moe-sst/_house-of-leaders/About House of Leaders.md

 ![](/images/House%20of%20Leaders/student%20leader%20oath.svg)

-*We, the student leaders of SST, pledge our commitment and dedication to the service of our school.*

-*We promise to carry out our duties and responsibilities with respect and humility;*

-*We will do our best in ensuring the continuous growth of our school.*

-*We will be exemplary in our discipline and behaviour, to set the standards for all generations to come.*

-*We will.*

-Pioneer Batch of Student Leaders (2013)

 ***

 SST Student Leadership Boards were set up in 2012 when the first batch of students were in their 3rd year, with the goal of developing leadership competencies and inspiring students to build a culture of ownership, collaboration and community in the classroom and beyond.
 In the inaugural year, two boards were established: Student Council and Peer Support Board.